-periodsWhat are the links between the menstrual cycle and sex life?
+What are the links between menstruation, the menstrual cycle and sex life?

-Does sexual activity affect the menstrual cycle?
+Does sexual activity have any effect on the menstrual cycle?

 Of course, this idea is completely false, but the Facebook post was seen over 300,000 times in one week and shared hundreds of times, which raises a number of problems.

-In addition to relaying information that is dangerous to the health of couples who might believe it, and thus lead to arguments or, more seriously, domestic violence, this fake news also highlights how quickly false information can circulate on social networks, particularly when it comes to sexuality, and women.
+In addition to relaying information that is dangerous to the health of certain couples who might believe it, and therefore lead to arguments or, more seriously, domestic violence, this fake news also highlights how quickly false information can circulate on social networks, particularly when it comes to sexuality, and women.
 There is still a real lack of information about how the female cycle works.
 Finally, this post is all the more dangerous as it once again puts the woman at the heart of infidelity in a couple.

 The female menstrual cycle is completely independent of sexual activity.

-What factors affect a woman's menstrual cycle?
+What factors affect the female menstrual cycle?

-Although sexual activity has no impact on the female menstrual cycle, stress, certain emotions linked to specific events, taking certain medications, travel or fatigue can have a real impact on the menstrual cycle. impact on the menstrual cyclesometimes even delaying or stopping it.
+Although sexual activity has no impact on the female menstrual cycle, stress, certain emotions linked to particular events, taking certain medications, travel or fatigue can have a real impact on the menstrual cycle. impact on the menstrual cyclesometimes even delaying or stopping it.
 In fact, the menstrual cycle is quite sensitive to the general state of menstruation, and in particular to the release of hormones.
 As a result, the menstrual cycle varies throughout life, sometimes even from one cycle to the next.

 In fact, menstruating women experience a monthly cycle.
 It depends on fluctuations in female hormones (estrogen and progesterone) and prepares the body for a possible pregnancy.
 The average cycle lasts 28 days, but varies from 25 to 35 days depending on the individual.
 This length can also vary slightly from one cycle to the next, or change dramatically depending on certain factors explained above.
-An imbalance in the cycle can also manifest itself as periods painful or fluctuating blood flow, acne, increased fatigue or very high PMS, digestive problems, fluctuating libido...
+An imbalance in the cycle can also manifest itself as painful periods or fluctuating blood flow, acne, increased fatigue or very high PMS, digestive problems, fluctuating libido...

-Can the menstrual cycle have an impact on my libido?
+Can the menstrual cycle affect my libido?

-Although sex life has no impact on the menstrual cycle, the opposite can be true - and once again, this is due to hormones!
+Although sex life has no impact on the menstrual cycle, the opposite can be true, and once again, this is due to hormones!
 During the menstrual cycle, estrogen, progesterone and testosterone levels fluctuate.

 • During the follicular phase: